-- 1. Be accepted for admission to the College and be enrolled in a degree program or an eligible certificate program. - 2.
-Not be in default on any loan. - 3.
-Not owe a refund on a loan, grant, or scholarship. - 4.
-Be in good academic standing. - 5.
-Maintain satisfactory academic progress (SAP). - 6.
-Transfer students must provide the Financial Aid Office with a list of other colleges or universities attended, even if they did not receive aid while attending those institutions. - 7.
+- a.
+Be accepted for admission to the College and be enrolled in a degree program or an eligible certificate program. - b.
+Not be in default on any loan. - c.
+Not owe a refund on a loan, grant, or scholarship. - d.
+Be in good academic standing. - e.
+Maintain satisfactory academic progress (SAP). - f.
+Transfer students must provide the Financial Aid Office with a list of other colleges or universities attended, even if they did not receive aid while attending those institutions. - g.
 Meet College Readiness standards including graduated from a valid high school, have a GED, or other equivalents.